-Specifically, we outline a theory of visible representation, which holds that elites can impart the impression of concern for gender equity by emphasizing women in political communications, even absent any commitments or changes that advance women's welfare or level of representation.
-Our experiments are designed to provide an extremely tough test of this idea, and show that seemingly arbitrary changes in how information on the gender composition of government agencies is presented leads to sharply different perceptions not only of government's concern for women, but of government efficacy generally.
+Our experimental results are consistent with this account.
+Specifically, we show that when arbitrary emphasis is placed on the presence of women in government, i.e. the share of a federal agency's jobs held by women (as opposed to men), perceptions of substantive representation for women can be altered.
+These altered perceptions can arise even absent any commitments or changes that advance women's welfare or level of representation.
 In line with our predictions based on the well-known connection between the personal relevance of information and issue salience, these effects are most pronounced among women, who are likely the intended target of this brand of strategic communication.